 One Day Changes Exhibition

-The exhibition also features The Smell of Apples a short film created by Ako and Shahor that tells the true story of Azad who survived the Halabja chemical attack which took place 34 years ago on 16 March 1988 during the closing days of the Iran-Iraq War.
+The exhibition also featured The Smell of Apples a short film created by Ako and Shahor that tells the true story of Azad who survived the Halabja chemical attack which took place 34 years ago on 16 March 1988 during the closing days of the Iran-Iraq War.

 "This is such a powerful and moving exhibition - like a testimony of grief and life.
 And I can't evade our/my responsibilities for what has happened in this region over decades and more.
 So important that we welcome refugees and asylum seekers - as well as the other actions we can take.
 Many thanks to Skimstone Arts, Ako and Shahor."